-Filed under: James Bond Films | Tagged: Albert R. Broccoli, Arnold PIcker, David Picker, Diamonds Are Forever, Guy Hamilton, Harry Saltzman, Richard Maibaum, Sean Connery, Tom Mankiewicz, United Artists | 3 Comments »
+Filed under: James Bond Films | Tagged: Albert R. Broccoli, David Picker, Diamonds Are Forever, Guy Hamilton, Harry Saltzman, Richard Maibaum, Sean Connery, Tom Mankiewicz, United Artists | 3 Comments »